i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 ### Primary stage

 On the _primary_ stage you have a set of events from the [source system][terms] that needed to be processed.
-Based on your knowledge about business cases that executed in source system, you can distinguish events that you're interested in for particular bounded context.
+Based on your knowledge about business cases that executed in a source system, you can distinguish events that you're interested in for particular bounded context.
 All other events can be safely skipped.

 The main goal at _primary_ stage is to sync [facts storage][terms] with storage of the source system.
-So, processing input events leads to changes in facts storage, but not only.
+So, processing of input events leads to changes in facts storage, but not only.
 At this stage we also need to generate commands to be executed on the next stage.

 Now it's time to deep dive into implementation detais.
 Let's see what we need to do to customize the _primary_ stage to support a new bounded context.
 We assume that the domain analysis is already carried out.